Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/business.rst

 .. note::

-   For detailed information about checks like groundedness, correctness, and conformity, including examples and how they work, see :doc:`/hub/ui/annotate`.
+   For detailed information about checks like groundedness, correctness, conformity, metadata, and semantic similarity, including examples and how they work, see :doc:`/hub/ui/annotate`.

 Next steps
 ----------